Anderson-Lab/anderson-lab.github.io/csc_369_2021_fall/schedule.md

 # Weekly Schedule
 ## Week 1
 * Introduction to the course (Syllabus, Canvas, Website)
-* Cloud computing and containerization
+* Cloud computing and distributed file systems

 ## Week 2
 * Distributed computing at the command line